boltlabs-inc/zip-spec/zip-bolt-support.rst

 		1. If witness is of the first type, check that ``<cust-sig>`` is valid and a relative timeout has been met
 		2. If witness is of second type, check that 1 output is created paying ``<balance-merch + balance-cust>`` to ``<address>``.
 Also check that ``<merch-sig>`` is a valid signature on ``<address> <rev-token>`` and that ``<rev-token>`` contains a valid signature under ``<wpk>`` on ``<<wpk> || REVOKED>``.

 3. ``merch-close``.
 The purpose of this WTP is to allow a merchant to initiate channel closure as specified in Section 1.3.
+The program is specified as follows:

 	a. ``predicate``: ``<channel-token> <merch-close-address>``.
 	b. ``witness`` is defined as one of the following: